John McCain's past remarks on Blinken being 'dangerous to America' resurface amid Afghanistan debacle

 McCain called Blinken 'dangerous to America and to the young men and women who are fighting and serving it'

-The late Sen. John McCain's, R-Ariz.,remarks in 2014 warning that now-Secretary of State Antony Blinken is "dangerous to America" resurfaced online amid the botched Afghanistan withdrawal.
+The late Sen. John McCain's, R-Ariz., remarks in 2014 warning that now-Secretary of State Antony Blinken is "dangerous to America" resurfaced online amid the botched withdrawal of U.S. troops from Afghanistan.

-The senator's comments come from his opposition speech against Blinken’s previous nomination to be deputy secretary of state under former President Barack Obama.
+The senator's comments come from his opposition speech against Blinken’s nomination to be deputy secretary of state under former President Obama.

 MILITARY PLEDGES EVACUATION OF ‘ALL’ AMERICANS FROM AFGHANISTAN BUT ADMITS US CAN’T GRAB ‘LARGE NUMBERS’